GL4D1AT0R/DEV0616/README.md

 💼 FrontEnd Engineer at The Backstreet Boys

-📈 Built github-readme-stats, verlyjs and more, 50m+ hits • 31K stars on GitHub
+📈 Built Paint-Graph with Rek1ess and othes which allows you to paint your contributionj graph.

 ❤️ I love writing TypeScript, and building fun experiments on type-level